-Ohio Administrative Code Rule 3357:15-14-24 Family and medical leave.
-Effective: May 29, 2020
+Ohio Administrative Code

+Rule 3357:15-14-24 Family and medical leave.

+Effective: May 24, 2025

-Stark state college will grant up to twelve weeksof leave (or up to twenty-six weeks of military caregiver leave to care for acovered service member with a serious health condition) during a twelvemonthperiod to eligible employees.
-The leave may be paid, unpaid or a combination ofpaid and unpaid leave, depending on the circumstances of the leave and asspecified in this policy.
+Pursuant to the Family and Medical Leave Act (FMLA) of 1993 (as amended), Stark state college will grant up to 12 weeks of job protected leave (or up to 26 weeks of military caregiver leave to care for a covered service member with a serious health condition) during a rolling 12-month review period to eligible employees.
+The leave may be paid, unpaid or a combination of paid and unpaid leave, depending on the circumstances of the leave and as specified in this policy.

-(A) Eligibility: To qualify to take family medical leave (FML) under this policy, the employee must meet all of the following conditions:

-(1) The employee must have worked for the college for twelve months or fifty-two weeks.
-The twelve months or fifty-two weeks need not have been consecutive.
+- (A) Eligibility: To qualify to take family medical leave (FML) under this policy, the employee must meet all of the following conditions: - (1) The employee must have worked for the college for 12 months or 52 weeks.
+The 12 months or 52 weeks need not have been consecutive.
 Separate periods of employment will be counted, provided that the break in service does not exceed seven years.
-Separate periods of employment will be counted if the break in service exceeds seven years due to national guard or reserve military service obligations or when there is a written agreement, including a collective bargaining agreement, stating the employer's intention to rehire the employee after the service break.
-For eligibility purposes, an employee will be considered to have been employed for an entire week even if the employee was on the payroll for only part of a week or if the employee is on authorized leave during the week.

-(2) The employee must have worked at least one thousand two hundred and fifty hours during the twenve-month period immediately before the date when the leave is requested to commence.
-Hours spent on paid or unpaid leave are not counted as hours worked in determining the one thousand two hundred fifty hour eligibility test for an employee under FML.

-(B) Eligible employees are entitled to twelve weeks of unpaid FML each year for the following qualifying events.
-(Note: Military caregiver leave is twenty-six weeks of leave.)

-(1) The birth of a child and to bond with the newborn child within one year of birth;
+Separate periods of employment will be counted if the break in service exceeds seven years due to national guard or reserve military service obligations or when there is a written agreement, including a collective bargaining agreement, stating the college's intention to rehire the employee after the service break.
+For eligibility purposes, an employee will be considered to have been employed for an entire week even if the employee was on the payroll for only part of a week or if the employee is on authorized leave during the week. - (2) The employee must have worked at least 1,250 hours during the 12-month period immediately before the date when the leave is requested to commence.
+Hours spent on paid or unpaid FML are not counted as hours worked in determining the 1,250- hour eligibility test for an employee the under FMLA. - (B) Eligible employees are entitled to 12 weeks of unpaid FML each year for the following qualifying events.
+(Note: Military caregiver FML is 26 weeks): - (1) The birth of a child and to bond with the newborn child within one year of birth;

-(2) The placement with the employee of a child for adoption or foster care and to bond with the newly placed child within one year of placement;

-(3) To care for an immediate family member, i.e. spouse, child, parent who has a serious health condition;

-(4) A serious health condition that makes the employee unable to perform the essential functions of his or her job;

-(5) Any qualifying exigency arising out of the fact that the employee's spouse, son, daughter, or parent is on covered active duty or called to covered duty status as a member of national guard, reserves, or regular armed forces;

-(6) Twenty-six workweeks of leave during a single twelve-month period to care for a covered service member with a serious injury or illness if the eligible employee is the service member's spouse, son, daughter, parent, or next of kin (military caregiver leave).
+- (2) The placement with the employee of a child for adoption or foster care and to bond with the newly placed child within one year of placement; - (3) To care for an immediate family member, i.e. spouse, child, parent who has a serious health condition; - (4) A serious health condition that makes the employee unable to perform the essential functions of his or her job; - (5) Any qualifying exigency arising out of the fact that the employee's spouse, son, daughter, or parent is on covered active duty or called to covered duty status as a member of national guard, reserves, or regular armed forces; - (6) Twenty-six workweeks of leave during a single 12-month period to care for a covered service member with a serious injury or illness if the eligible employee is the service member's spouse, son, daughter, parent, or next of kin (military caregiver leave).